calumgrant/logical/README.md

 "Fred" has mother "Natasha".
 ```

-In these statements, `Fred` and `Natasha` are entities, and `person` and `mother` are relations.
-You can think of relations as tables of data with one or two columns.
+In these statements, `"Fred"` and `"Natasha"` are entities, and `person` and `mother` are relations.
+You can think of relations as tables of data with one or two columns. `person` is a table/relation with one column, and `mother` is a table/relation with two columns.

 You can combine statements about a single entity, for example